 A bow saw is a handheld saw that can cut through small to medium-sized branches.
 If the branch is too thick for a pruner, the bow saw will cut through it quickly.

 You can also use a bow saw to cut through other wooden objects.
 Most modern designs feature a handle that allows you to cut easily.
-There are big, small, and even foldable bow saws, so you’ll always find the right bow saw for the job.
+There are big, small, and even foldable bow saws, so you’ll always find the right one for the job.

 Since it’s a versatile tool, the bow saw can be used for various applications.